endlesspint8/endlesspint8.github.io/_drafts/2016-05-27-going_dutch.md

 > There is no off position on the genius switch. - David Letterman

 It turns out that language remains a necessary bridge.
 I cannot bear the thought of withholding from these good people any longer.
-It is time I make a stronger effort at making myself understandable more completely and attempt to meet the adorably accented people of the Netherlands halfway (honestly, have a Dutch person speak to you in English; more than half the time it's irresistable).
-Afterall, the Dutch founded NYC, make damn good beer themselves, & having recently/temporarily/in-denial-about-the-whole-finality-of-the-prospect relocated to the land of various combinations of <a href="https://www.youtube.com/watch?v=_LlPU6KenjU" target="_blank">smoking and breakfast pastries</a> I sorta, kinda, wanna, needta do this.
+It is time I make a stronger effort at making myself understandable more completely and attempt to meet the adorably accented people of the Netherlands halfway.<sup id="a1">[1](#f1)</sup> Afterall, the Dutch founded NYC, make damn good beer themselves, & having recently/temporarily/in-denial-about-the-whole-finality-of-the-prospect relocated to the land of various combinations of <a href="https://www.youtube.com/watch?v=_LlPU6KenjU" target="_blank">smoking and breakfast pastries</a> I sorta, kinda, wanna, needta do this.

 The objective: to learn some of the language and a bit about contemporary Dutch life.
 Where to turn?
 How about that item that was nearly killed off by the Internet: the newspaper?
 I'm in a particular part of the country, which translated to American-ese means “not in Amsterdam”, and I wanted to take that into consideration.
 Why not use another resource, one that replaced an actual internet casualty: Wikipedia.